J&J Medical Connect

 Primary Endpoint

-Initial triple and initial double therapy improved PVR by 54% and 52%, respectively (Table: Primary and Secondary Endpoints at Week 26), with no difference between the groups.4
+Initial triple and initial double combination therapy improved PVR by 54% and 52%, respectively (Table: Primary and Secondary Endpoints at Week 26), with no difference between the groups.4

 Secondary Endpoints